wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-nodejs-how-to-use-queues.md

 ## Overview

-This guide shows you how to perform common scenarios using the Microsoft Azure Queue service.
+This guide shows you how to perform common scenarios using the Windows Azure Queue service.
 The samples are written using the Node.js API.
 The scenarios covered include **inserting**, **peeking**, **getting**, and **deleting** queue messages, as well as **creating and